California cities scramble to avert insolvency

-SAN FRANCISCO (Reuters) - When the city of Stockton, California announced last month it would skip some bond payments and enter talks with its creditors, the municipal debt world shuddered.
+SAN FRANCISCO, March 19 (Reuters) - When the city of Stockton, California announced last month it would skip some bond payments and enter talks with its creditors, the municipal debt world shuddered.

 If Stockton were to go bankrupt, it would be the largest U.S. city ever to do so.
 Other troubled Californian municipalities might be tempted to follow suit.
 Predictions of mass defaults on municipal bonds might start to look a little more realistic.